 Lunch and Learn: The Campaign to End Juvenile Life Without Parole

-Join the Robina Institute of Criminal Law and Criminal Justice on Wednesday, February 21 at 12:15 p.m. for a Lunch and Learn Discussion about the Campaign to End Juvenile Life Without Parole (JLWOP).
+Thank you for joining the Robina Institute of Criminal Law and Criminal Justice on Wednesday, February 21 for a Lunch and Learn Discussion about the Campaign to End Juvenile Life Without Parole (JLWOP).

 Professor Perry Moriearty will lead a conversation with Xavier McElrath-Bey, Senior Advisor and National Advocate for the Campaign for the Fair Sentencing of Youth and James Dold, Advocacy Director & Chief Strategy Officer for the Campaign for the Fair Sentencing of Youth.
 We will hear about Xavier's experience as an individual sentenced and incarcerated as a juvenile as well as discuss how states are responding to the U.S. Supreme Court decisions Miller and Montgomery and what Campaign for the Fair Sentencing of Youth is doing to advocate for the ban of JLWOP.